HongzhiQ/DUAL-Know/README.md

 # DUAL-Know
-The code for the paper: DUAL-Know: A Description-Augmented and Uncertainty- Aware GraphRAG Framework
+This repository contains the code for the paper DUAL-Know: A Description-Augmented and Uncertainty-Aware GraphRAG Framework.

 ## Overview